- Property code

 bath with shower over, WC, basin, sea glimpses.

 enclosed, shared, rear yard with picnic bench.

-Due to the property being arranged over four floors it may not be suitable for those with mobility issues or small children.
-Electric heating throughout.
-WiFi, one dog welcome, short breaks available.
+arranged over four floors so it may not be suitable for those with mobility issues or small children.
+Electric heating throughout, WiFi, one dog welcome, short breaks available.